 - Signs of muscle/s wasting away?

-They will carefully look at posture, and will probably order an X-ray or MRI to help with the diagnosis.
+They will carefully look at posture and probably order an X-ray or MRI to help with the diagnosis.

 Chiropractors evaluate the entire spine.
 Even if you only have lower back pain, your chiropractor will examine your neck, too.
 They want to see how well your spine is functioning overall.
 Remember what happens to one area of your spine can influence another part of the spine and/or body.